True (dating service): Criticism

 Blogger David Evans is quoted in The New York Times as saying True's competitors were upset with True's sex-themed ad campaign, saying that "they worked hard to overcome the stigma of providing these services, [a]nd True comes in, grabs the lead in page views and drives up the cost of dating keywords on the search engines for everyone else."

 The New York Times and Online Dating Magazine have noted examples of customers having frustrating experiences trying to cancel their service, including the service failing to honor their cancellation request and charging them for several more months.

 True employed an optional, automatic "wink" to its members which seemed to come from other members, without the latter's knowledge.
 The feature could be disabled at any time, and True maintained that this feature encouraged communication between members.
 It was the subject of controversy, as members had no way of knowing whether the wink was automatic or manual, and thus created confusion.
 Some people asked in their profiles not to be winked at for this exact reason.

 A lawsuit seeking class action status was filed against True.com in 2007 alleging fraudulent billing practices, particularly charging members after they have cancelled their service.
 The lawsuit was settled in 2009.

-During bankcrupty proceedings in 2013, the company tried to sell its customer database, but the sale was stopped by the courts.
+During bankruptcy proceedings in 2013, the company tried to sell its customer database, but the sale was stopped by the courts.